nowrep/obs-vkcapture/README.md

 ## About Flatpak
 If you use Flatpak OBS, you need to install Flatpak *OBS plugin*.
-If you use Flatpak Steam, you need to install Flatpak *Capture tools* to be able to capture games running inside Flatpak Steam runtine.
+If you want to capture games that are also installed as a Flatpak, you need to install Flatpak *Capture tools* to be able to capture them.

 For capturing games outside Flatpak runtime, you need native build regardless of if you are using Flatpak OBS or not.